Data-Culpa/DevDocs/README.md

-# DevDocs
+# Data Culpa Validator Documentation

-Developer Documentation for Data Culpa Validator
+This repository contains all the documentation for Data Culpa Validator.

+We are importing articles from our KB and setting up examples for APIs, etc.